Landlord regulations 2021

 Carbon monoxide alarm requirement

-Where there is a gas appliance (not cooker) a carbon monoxide alarm will be needed in the room – Introduction maybe later this year.
+Where there is a gas appliance (not a cooker) a carbon monoxide alarm will be needed in the room – Introduction maybe later this year.

 Renter Reform Bill